New North Philadelphia COVID-19 testing site accepting all residents

 "The African American community has been plagued with COVID-19 and have not had equal opportunity to be tested like other communities," said Dr. Mary Thornton-Bowmer.

-As of Monday, there have been more than 41,000 tests done in the city.
+As of Monday, there have been more than 41,000 tests conducted in the city.

+The plan at the new site is to test at least 70 people with the understanding that more testing kits might be needed, according to Aaron Chavis, Director of Operations Family Practice and Counseling Network

+"We have other testing sites throughout the city and we may have two borrow some tests from them in order to meet that goal for today," Chavis said.

 MORE COVID-19 COVERAGE